Dealing with a Winding up Petition

 A company in administration benefits from a moratorium which would prevent an order to wind up the company from being made.
 If a petition has been filed, you must apply to the court for the winding up petition to be adjourned before it can consider whether an administration order would be appropriate.

-Once the petition has been advertised the above options remain open to the company, but it may be more difficult to continue trading as the company’s bank accounts are likely to be frozen.
+Once the petition has been advertised the above options remain open to the company, but it may be more difficult to achieve a positive outcome.

 What happens if a winding up order is made against my company?